sadmoseby/ai-research-agent/docs/PROMPT_ORGANIZATION.md

-# Prompt Organization for Research Agent
+# Prompt Organization

-This document explains how prompts have been organized in the research agent for better maintainability and modification.

 ## Overview

-All prompts have been moved from individual node files to a centralized `agent/prompts.py` file.
-This makes it easy to:
+All prompts are centralized in `agent/prompts.py` for better maintainability and modification.
+For configuration details, see [CONFIGURATION_GUIDE.md](./CONFIGURATION_GUIDE.md).

+## Benefits of Centralization

 - Find and modify all prompts in one place
 - Maintain consistency across different nodes